Howard Hawks: Silent films (1925–1929)

-In October 1925, Sol Wurtzel, William Fox's studio superintendent at the Fox Film Corporation, invited Hawks to join his company with the promise of letting Hawks direct.
+In October 1925, Sol Wurtzel, William Fox's studio superintendent at the Fox Film Corporation, invited Hawks to join his company with the promise of letting him direct.
 Over the next three years, Hawks directed his first eight films (six silent, two "talkies").
 Hawks reworked the scripts of most of the films he directed without always taking official credit for his work.
 He also worked on the scripts for Honesty – The Best Policy in 1926 and Joseph von Sternberg's Underworld in 1927, famous for being one of the first gangster films.
-Hawks's first film was The Road to Glory which premiered in April 1926.
-The screenplay was based on a 35-page composition written by Howard Hawks.
-This represented one of the only films on which Hawks had extensive writing credit.
-It is one of Hawks's only two lost films.
+Hawks's first film was The Road to Glory, which premiered in April 1926.
+The screenplay was based on a 35-page composition written by Hawks, making it one of the only films on which Hawks had extensive writing credit.
+Today, it is one of Hawks's two lost films.
 Immediately after completing The Road to Glory, Hawks began writing his next film, Fig Leaves, his first (and, until 1935, only) comedy.
 It received positive reviews, particularly for the art direction and costume designs.
 It was released in July 1926 and was Hawks's first hit as a director.
 Although he mainly dismissed his early work, Hawks praised this film in later interviews.